Yair-BD/Get-To-Know-Your-Feelings/README.md

 - Install the requirments.txt file
 > pip install -r requirments.txt

-- Run the run.cmd file or execute the following from the commandline
+- Run the app.py file or execute the following from the commandline
 > python app.py

 - Open LocalHost